kimpublic/startup/README.md

 ## 🚀 Specification Deliverable

-For this deliverable I did the following.
+For this deliverable, I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] Proper use of Markdown
 - [x] A concise and compelling elevator pitch